 -Decals.
 A one-color powdercoat is included in the price, but decals and graphics are not.
 I can put you in touch with expert decal folks, or you can have any number of online services make you some vinyl decals if you'd like.

 -Shipping.
 If you choose to have the frame powdercoated here, you'll need to pay to have it shipped to you when it's done (or come pick it up).

 Ok, I want to do it!
 How do I get on the schedule?

 -I'm not going to do set dates - instead I will schedule students on a case by case basis.
 If you're interested in what times might work, please email or call me to discuss.

--A non-refundable deposit of $500 is required to schedule your framebuilding week.
+-A non-refundable deposit of $500 is required to schedule your class.
 If we've agreed on dates and you need to make a change or delay your visit, that's fine, but I won't be able to guarantee when I can fit you in again.

 -I reserve the right to end a lesson early (with no refund) if you are endangering yourself or others with the equipment (the usual shop rules apply - safety glasses, tie back long hair, no loose clothing, etc).
 This also means that once a beer gets opened - no more metal work for the day.
 Many of the machines in my shop can maim or kill you, and I will insist that you follow my instructions regarding using them safely.

 -If a friend wants to stop by to see what you are doing, that's great, but you can't get a two-fer by just having someone bum around while we're working - I'll charge extra for extra students on a case-by-case basis.
 The shop is really not big enough for crowds of people so I'll generally insist on one-on-one instruction.